 For a really quick resolution, you can call up ECPay support and not GCash.
 You need to have the receipt with you as they will verify the transaction using the details in the receipt.

-Unlocking Higher Cash-in Limits
+Unlocking Higher Account Limits

-You can unlock higher limits by linking your BPI/UnionBank bank integrations, or by linking a debit card (currently suspended).
 Once you do so, you will be able to unlock:

 - A bigger wallet limit – Php 500,000 maximum

-- Higher incoming limits – you will be able to receive up to Php 500,000 into your wallet and daily cash-ins have no limitations
+- Higher incoming limits – you will be able to receive up to Php 500,000 in your wallet and daily cash-ins have no limitations

-- Higher outgoing limits – withdrawals will have no limitations per month, and you can withdraw up to Php 100,00 per day
+- Higher outgoing limits – withdrawals will have no limitations per month, and you can withdraw up to Php 10,000 per day

 You will be receiving an SMS informing you of the increased limits.